icco/resume/resume.md

 #### Software Developer

 ##### April 2009 - Present

+I wear a variety of hats including -- but not limited to -- writing code to promote high quality content and a stable community, helping keep servers afloat, and working with users to develop content.
+I write code mainly in PHP and Bash, and almost all of our servers are on Amazon's EC2 Service.

  * Helped create a site-wide reputation community, which began with [iFixit.com/Answers](http://ifixit.com/Answers)
  * Helped maintain various servers, located on Amazon EC2, and local development machines